Kefla91/Kefla91/README.md

 - 👋 Hi, I’m @Kefla91
-- 👀 I’m interested in programation
+- 👀 I'm currently training Python
-- 🌱 I’m currently learning Python
+- I'm learning Java and C# in POO

 <!---
 Kefla91/Kefla91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.